Rajdeep-Project/iDragon/index.md

 ## Welcome to iDragonJS - A simple JavaScript-based Web Game
-View this Project on GitHub(https://www.github.com/Rajdeep-Project/iDragon) This Project is continously maintained by Rajdeep Project Team and RMBuild Dev and will soon live on the Internet.
+View this Project on our <a href="https://www.github.com/Rajdeep-Project/iDragon">GitHub Page</a> .
+This Project is continously maintained by <strong>Rajdeep Project Team</strong> and <strong>RMBuild Dev</strong> and will soon live on the Internet .